Skip to content

 Why is maintaining insulin sensitivity important for your health?

 The good news is that early-stage insulin resistance is reversible.
-Accordingly, it is very worthwhile to take preventive action here.
-One of the strongest advocates for prevention is the American doctor Dr. Peter Attia.
+Accordingly, it is very worthwhile to take preventive measures here.
+One of the strongest advocates of prevention is the American doctor Dr. Peter Attia.

 How do I detect insulin resistance?

-Insulin only has a very short half-life in the bloodstream.
-After just a few minutes it has already broken down, making accurate measurement difficult.
-There are two ways how you can still use insulin directly or can be measured indirectly.
-The first is the morning measurement of the “fasting insulin level”.
+Insulin has only one very short half-life in the bloodstream.
+After a few minutes it has already disintegrated, which makes accurate measurement difficult.
+There are two ways to measure insulin directly or indirectly.
+The first is the morning measurement of the “fasting insulin level“.
 If these values are increased, this indicates insulin resistance.
-Maybe you've already heard of the HOMA index ?
-Here insulin is compared to blood sugar.
+Maybe you have also heard of the HOMA index Here insulin is compared to blood sugar.
 High values (greater than 2.5) indicate insulin resistance.

-The most modern method is probably the possibility of continuous glucose measurement using CGM.
+The most modern method is the possibility of continuous glucose monitoring using CGM.

-CGM sensors are usually very small and self-adhesive to the skin using an adhesive film.
-A change must take place approximately every two weeks.
+CGM sensors are usually very small and adhere to the skin using an adhesive film.
+They need to be changed approximately every two weeks.

 CGM measurement – highly individual and the future

 How many carbohydrates are too many?
-This question cannot be answered in general terms because every person metabolizes carbohydrates differently.
-A Tour de France rider can consume an enormous amount of carbohydrates.
+This question cannot be answered in general terms, as every person metabolizes carbohydrates differently.
+A Tour de France rider can process an enormous amount of carbohydrates.
 The requirement is over 1000 grams – per day!
-However, the cells of a professional cyclist also react very sensitively to insulin, which is why, according to a study a diet rich in carbohydrates is particularly common among endurance athletes.
+However, the cells of a professional cyclist also react very sensitively to insulin, which is why a carbohydrate-rich diet is, according to a study is particularly common among endurance athletes.

-How can you now determine where your ideal carbohydrate amount is?
-We recommend that anyone who is interested wear a Continuous Glucose Monitor (CGM) for 2-4 weeks.
-In some cases, this is also possible through your family doctor.
+How can you determine your ideal carbohydrate intake?
+We recommend that anyone who is interested should try a Continuous Glucose Monitor (CGM) This can also be done through your family doctor in some cases.

-If you want to know more about the different ways to measure blood sugar, then take a look at our magazine article on the topic Blood sugar values on.
-Here we explain in more detail which measurement methods are available.
+If you want to know more about the different ways of measuring blood sugar, please take a look at our magazine article on the subject blood sugar levels Here we explain in more detail which measurement methods are available.

 Did you know?
-If sugar or carbohydrates are the problem, then replacing soft drinks with their sugar-free alternatives should help, or?
-This is the question Among other things, the scientists in this study investigated.
-The result even surprised the researchers themselves: Sugar-free soft drinks increased the risk of diabetes and insulin resistance the most, followed by fruit juices and sugary soft drinks!
-A possible explanation lies in the change in the microbiome caused by the sweeteners.
+If sugar or carbohydrates are the problem, then replacing soft drinks with their sugar-free alternatives should help, right?
+This is the question that the scientists of this study The result even surprised the researchers themselves: Sugar-free soft drinks increased the risk of diabetes and insulin resistance the most, followed by fruit juices and sugary soft drinks!
+One possible explanation lies in the change in the microbiome through the sweeteners.

 While soft drinks are already a real nightmare for our blood sugar levels, researchers have found that various sugar-free alternatives significantly increase the risk of insulin resistance.